 Some dogs were designed to hunt and work outdoors.
 A Labrador Retriever has a moderate coat with a significant fat layer under the skin to protect for swimming.
 A Siberian Husky or Alaskan Malamute has a double-thick coat and may overheat if extra clothing is added.
 Competition sledding dogs may wear coats when resting outdoors, but no coat when running.
 Unlike horses and people, dogs do not get wet from sweating, and so are less likely to chill after stopping exercise.

 Is it sometimes too cold for the dog to go out at all?

 Teacup tiny dogs are too small to walk outside without a warm coat.
 Some start to have accidents in the house even if you drag the dog outdoors because the dog is too shivery to concentrate on eliminating outdoors.

 For the truly tiny dogs (10 lb or less), having a go-to pee pad spot indoors makes sense.
 If you are trying to pee pad train a dog that has never used an indoor potty spot, try confining the dog on a urine proof floor like a kitchen or bathroom, and place bed in one part and pee pad near the door.
 Some small dogs were never 100% housetrained, and have previously picked an indoor potty area.
 For these dogs, I would put the pee pad at that spot.

-What are some general guidelines for dogs used to normal Michigan weather?
+What are some general guidelines for dogs that are used to normal Michigan weather?

-- Over 75 degrees in sun – Dogs with thick coat may be too hot in sun; too hot to leave any dog in a car
+- Over 75°F in sun – Dogs with thick coat may be too hot in sun; too hot to leave any dog in a car

 - Between 32 to 70 degrees – Best dog exercise weather